SageMathOER-CCC/sage-discrete-math/README.md

 ```bash
 pretext build print
 ```
-_Note that `LaTeX` engine and all font dependencies would need to be installed -instructions varies per OS_
+_Note that `LaTeX` engine and all font dependencies would need to be installed -instructions varies per OS.
+Alternatively, `.devcontainer.json` is configured with the necessary dependencies to build the pdf version._

 If you are happy with your changes, you can commit them to your branch and submit a pull request.